scenery-io/create-script/create-script/templates/default/README.md

 ## Environment Variables

-All variables are replaced by their values at build time.
+All env variables are replaced with their values at build time.

 By default the bundler exposes: